Facebook Pixel How to Pose Bands: The Ultimate Guide

 Arielle Silver

-Posing an odd number of persons
+How to pose an odd number of people

 Athanasia

 However, don’t let this fact make you lazy.
-Just because you can do a traditional “crowding around the lead” shot, doesn’t mean you should make it boring!
-After all, you’re photographing bands – play with various facets of music photography and keep it interesting.
+Just because you can do a traditional “crowding around the lead” shot doesn’t mean you should make it boring!
+After all, you’re photographing bands; play with various facets of music photography and keep it interesting.

-Posing an even number of persons
+How to pose an even number of people

 Zeistencroix